Fatima Whitbread: Early life

 Vedad started throwing the javelin aged 11.
 According to her account, she had taken up an interest in track and field events after being inspired by the myth of Atalanta, "whom no man could outrun except by cheating, and whose javelin killed a terrible monster"; and by Mary Peters, who won the gold medal at the 1972 Summer Olympics' women's pentathlon.

 Vedad met javelin thrower David Ottley at a stadium and asked him if she could use his javelin.
 He asked her to wait until the coach arrived.
 The coach was Margaret Whitbread, a physical education teacher at a local school, whom Vedad had previously met when Whitbread refereed a netball match that she played in.
-After discovering that Vedad stayed at a children's home, Margaret Whitbread passed on some boots and a javelin from a girl who had retired from the event.
+After discovering that Vedad lived at a children's home, Margaret Whitbread passed on some boots and a javelin from a girl who had retired from the event.
 Three years later, Vedad was adopted by Margaret Whitbread and her family.
 She spent her teenage years in Chadwell St Mary, Essex, where she attended the Torells School in nearby Grays.